32 Key Financial Metrics and KPIs to Assess Success in 2025

 Operating Cash Flow Ratio = Operating Cash Flow / Current Liabilities

-The debt-to-equity ratio compares a company’s total debt to its shareholder equity.
-A high ratio indicates greater financial risk due to rising debt, whereas a low ratio indicates a more stable, less leveraged financial structure.
+This ratio compares a company’s debt to its shareholder equity, reflecting financial leverage.
+A high ratio suggests a higher risk due to heavy borrowing, while a low ratio indicates more conservative financing with less reliance on debt.
 Here is the formula:

 The debt-to-asset ratio indicates the percentage of assets financed with debt.
 A smaller ratio suggests a lesser financial risk and a more stable financial position, whereas a higher ratio indicates a greater reliance on debt to fund assets.
 Here is the formula: